U.S. cities struggle with blighted bank-owned homes

 And in a cruel twist that underscores the connection between the housing meltdown and the fiscal crisis afflicting many local governments, the city of Los Angeles lacks the wherewithal to force the property owner to clean up the mess.

-The house on South Wilmington Avenue and the heavily African-American south Los Angeles neighborhood where it is located offer a case in point.
+The house on South Wilmington Avenue and the heavily African-American south Los Angeles neighbourhood where it is located offer a case in point.

 Of roughly 400 bank-owned homes surveyed in the area, half are in a state of blight, with a third "seriously blighted," according to two activist groups, Good Jobs LA and the Alliance of Californians for Community Empowerment.